opendaylight/docs/docs/release-process/milestone-readouts/m0/packetcable.rst

 3. Project Category: Application

-4. Project Labels: (List keywords and tags that fit the description of your project comma separated)

-   - cable telephony provisioning, COPS, CMTS
+4. Project Labels: cable telephony provisioning, COPS, CMTS

-5. Project PTL:
+5. Project PTL: Steve Pisarski, s.pisarski@cablelabs.com, spisarski

-   - Steve Pisarski
-   - s.pisarski@cablelabs.com
-   - spisarski
-   - Kevin Kershaw is Project Contact and manages most communications

 6. Do you confirm that the list of Project Committers is updated and accurate?
 Yes